NordicWayInterchange/interchange/frontend/USERHELP.md

 In this side window, at the bottom, you can create a delivery by clicking on `Deliver` button.
 You can add a description of the new Delivery (description is optional).
-You have also the option to enable the dead letter queue (dlq) for the delivery you are creating.
+You have also the option to enable dead letter queue (dlq) for the delivery you are creating.
 You can also remove the capability that you have just created from the capability details side window.

 ![Deliver](../demo/images/deliver.png)

 ### How to register a Subscription

-In order to create a [Subscription](../GLOSSARY.md#subscription), click on `Network capabilities` on the right-hand menu, and you should see your capability, as well as capabilities created by other users both on your instance, or any other interchanges in the cluster.
+In order to create a [Subscription](../GLOSSARY.md#subscription), click on `Network capabilities` on the left-hand menu, and you should see your capability, as well as capabilities created by other users both on your instance, or any other interchanges in the cluster.